ethereum/consensus-specs/specs/core/0_beacon-chain.md

 ## Helper functions

-Note: The definitions below are for specification purposes and are not necessarily optimal implementations.
+*Note*: The definitions below are for specification purposes and are not necessarily optimal implementations.

 ### `xor`